 New eating places, described by SIC code 5812, where the area of land development is 5,000 square feet or more.

-Hillside developments affecting 5,000 square feet or more, in areas with known erosive soil conditions or where the natural slope is 25% or more.
+Hillside developments affecting 5,000 square feet or more of land area that has known erosive soil conditions or natural slope is 25 percent or more.

 Development that includes the construction of 2,500 square feet or more of impervious surface exposed to stormwater that is located within 200 feet of, or which discharges the site’s runoff into an Environmentally Sensitive Area where the discharge is not commingled with discharges from other sites.

-Parking lots or other land areas/facilities for the temporary storage of motor vehicles, including the construction of 5,000 square feet or more of impervious surface exposed to stormwater.
+Parking lots or other land areas/facilities for the temporary storage of motor vehicles, where the project adds 5,000 square feet or more of impervious surface exposed to stormwater.

 New retail gasoline outlets that are either 5,000 square feet or more or are projected to receive an average daily traffic rate of 100 or more vehicles per day.

-Improvement of existing street, road, highway, and freeways affecting 5,000 square feet or more of paved surface used for the transportation of vehicles.
+Improvement of existing streets, roads, highways, and freeways adding or replacing 5,000 contiguous square feet or more of impervious surface used by transportation vehicles.
 This category excludes routine maintenance projects associated with operations and maintenance activities that are conducted on existing lines and facilities and within existing right-of-way or easements.

 General Requirements for Discretionary Priority Projects